How we test wireless and Bluetooth speakers

 What's the sound quality like?

-We connect each speaker to an iPod and put it through a mixture of technical and subjective sound quality tests.
+We connect each speaker to an iPod and put it through a mixture of technical and subjective sound-quality tests.
 Our expert listening panel is made up of experienced listeners who can discern small differences in sound quality.

-Our experts listen to and assess contrasting pieces of music covering jazz, classical, pop and rock and several radio broadcasts.
+Our experts listen to and assess contrasting pieces of music covering jazz, classical, pop and rock, and several radio broadcasts.

 How easy is it to use?

-We assess each speaker according to a series of typical everyday scenarios, including the initial set up and creating any connections needed - be it Bluetooth or wi-fi.
+We assess each speaker according to a series of typical everyday scenarios, including the initial set-up and creating any connections needed - be it Bluetooth or wi-fi.
 We also look at how clear the instruction manual is and if the remote control or mobile app is simple to use or not.

-For wi-fi speakers we also assess how easy is it to create a multi-room speaker system.
+For wi-fi speakers we also assess how easy it is to create a multi-room speaker system.

 What additional features does it have?

-We also assess any additional features the speaker may have; including tone controls, any wireless connections such as Bluetooth streaming, or Apple AirPlay and radio functionality.
+If the speaker has any additional features, including tone controls, any wireless connections such as Bluetooth streaming or Apple AirPlay and radio functionality, we'll test them.
 We also record how long the battery on portable speakers lasts on a full charge.

 Should I buy it?

-We give every speaker we test a Which? test score so you can see which are the best and worst, as well as exactly how each compares to other models.
+Every speaker we test gets a Which? test score so you can see which are the best and worst, as well as exactly how each compares to other models.
 If there's a fault, we'll buy a replacement to see whether it's a one-off issue, or symptomatic of a larger problem.
 We'll also speak to manufacturers directly to help remedy any problems that may arise and what they plan to do about the problem.

+We use set criteria to determine the overall test score.
+These are weighted differently depending on whether a wireless speaker is portable or for home use.

-The speaker test score ignores price and is based on the following criteria:
+Portable speaker scores are based on the following criteria: